 3 ECTS credits will be awarded upon writing a paper with answers to the five research questions, an evaluation of the programme and a personal reflection on the five keywords.

-Does not include lunch or accommodation.
+It does not include lunch or accommodation.

 University of Antwerp students are entitled to a refund of €150 after completion of the summer school.
 Alumni and students of the Plantin Institute of Typography are entitled to a refund of 10% afterwards.

 The detailed program and application form is available at www.uantwerpen.be/summerschool-typography.

 University of Antwerp and Museum Plantin-Moretus